-15.2.1.
-Selection of new directors
+15.2.1.Selection of new directors

-This committee is in charge of submitting proposals to the Board after reviewing in detail all of the factors that it is to take into account in its proceedings: desirable balance in the membership of the Board having regard to the make-up of and changes in ownership of the corporation's stock, identification and evaluation of potential candidates, desirability of extensions of terms.
+This committee is in charge of submitting proposals to the Board after reviewing in detail all of the factors that it is to take into account in its proceedings: desirable balance in the membership of the Board having regard to the make-up of and changes in ownership of the corporation's stock, balance between men and women within the board, identification and evaluation of potential candidates, desirability of extensions of terms.
 In particular, it should organise a procedure for the nomination of future independent directors and perform its own review of potential candidates before the latter are approached in any way.